somnathdashs/Emotions-Recognition/README.md

 A Deep Learning Model which would able to predict your emotions just by looking to your face.
 The Accuracy it reach upto 55% .
 It train on 22500 data and on 6 different class.
 It can also detect multi-face emotion from a image or frame.

+#### Note
+ I didn't add "X.pkl" file because it is a large file around 2 gb . you get both X and Y_binary files by just running preprocessing.ipynb

+ 'X.pkl' and 'Y_binary.pkl' are file of our data preprocessed. it will very usefull for our training process.

 ## Appendix